Questions frequently asked about PACC Professional Certification

 Where can I get the education and training to qualify or maintain my certification?

-Continuing professional development credits may be accrued by attending PACC-hosted and accredited events, and through continuing education content from a range of organizations and event coordinators.
-PACC generally recognizes successfully completed professional development and continuing education activities with the following characteristics:
+Continuing professional development credits may be accrued by attending PACC-hosted and accredited events, and through continuing professional development content from a range of organizations and event coordinators.
+PACC generally recognizes successfully completed, relevant professional development and continuing education activities with the following characteristics:

 - Degrees, diplomas, licenses, formal courses